 Study with a private tutor

-- If you think one-on-one guidance may provide the best test prep support for you, it may be worthwhile to find a private tutor.
+- If you think one-on-one guidance may provide the best test prep support, it may be worthwhile to find a private tutor.

 - A tutor may be someone more informal like someone you know who’s already passed the GRE/LSAT/MCAT, a local professor tutoring on the side for extra income, or a full-time professional tutor.